 To be sure this is not a Hualapai club event.
 Indeed, I have repeatedly referred to it as a "nondenominational" gathering of area amateur radio operators (and non-hams) with no affiliation to any club.
 We talk about everything, exchange ideas and, just get to know each other.

-As noted above, participation in Hams-N-Eggs has continued to grow and so it has, somewhat ironically from a Hualapia perspective, been moved to the (Banquet) back room of the Flying-J Dennys, located inside the Flying-J Travel Center, 3300 E Andy Devine Ave, Kingman, AZ 86401.
-Not to be confused with the stand alone Denny's across the street.
-Hams-N-Eggs meets every Saturday at 8:00AM.
+Hams-N-Eggs is held every Saturday morning at 8:00AM in back room of the Flying-J Denny's, located inside the Flying-J Travel Center, 3300 E Andy Devine Ave, Kingman, AZ 86401.
+(Not to be confused with the stand alone Denny's across the street.)

 Until Next Month!